trevenue44/ML-A-beginner-s-perspective-of-Linear-Regression/README.md

 ## The Data I used
 I created my own dataset by relating two features to a third using a simple mathematical equation.
-The dataset consist of 15 training examples.
+The dataset consists of 15 training examples.
 I used this as a practice dataset for my linear regression.